 See animals in the wild and make a splash

 Want to take the zoo experience to the next level?
 Experience a thrilling safari at the Six Flags Wild Safari, where you can spot lions, emus, kangaroos, and over 1,200 animals from around the world in an open-air vehicle as it navigates through 350 acres of diverse animal habitats.
-The Wild Safari opens on March 29 and will make round-trip excursions from the Wild Safari Base Camp, where you can get up close with fascinating animals, from colorful parrots and powerful birds of prey to unique reptiles, curious insects, and adorable mammals.
+The Wild Safari opens on April 3 and will make round-trip excursions from the Wild Safari Base Camp, where you can get up close with fascinating animals, from colorful parrots and powerful birds of prey to unique reptiles, curious insects, and adorable mammals.
 Throughout the day, expert animal educators share fascinating facts, conservation insights, and behind-the-scenes stories about the animals you see.
-And when temps heat up, head over to Six Flag’s water park, Hurricane Harbor, opening in May 2025, and spend the rest of the day sliding and splashing on the lazy river and in the pools.
+And when temps heat up, head over to Six Flags’ water park, Hurricane Harbor, opening May 23, 2026, and spend the rest of the day sliding and splashing on the lazy river and in the pools.
 Experience the newer Splash Island, an expansion with new slides and an all-new interactive splash area perfect for the smallest guests.

 To learn more about Six Flags Great Adventure, visit their website, Facebook, and Instagram.